|

 Senior Programmer/Analyst (January 1997 - August 1997)

-I designed and implemented a storage and retrieval system for
+Designed, implemented, and deployed a storage and retrieval system for

 part of the Core Historical Literature of Agriculture